Afar Logo

 Roaming Operation

-You can have up to six hubs supporting this operation.
-You must configure each hub to operate on its own channel (transmit and receive), which must not overlap with the other hubs within RF range.
+To support roaming operation you must configure each hub to operate on its own channel (transmit and receive), which must not overlap with the other hubs within RF range.
+For large networks, after using 6 different channels you can start reusing channels in hubs that are far apart.

-At a roaming radio you can specify up to six different receive channels.
-The existing command "rf-receive-setup" now accepts a list of channels separated by commas, for example:
+At a roaming radio you can specify up to 6 different receive channels.
+The "rf-1-setup" command accepts a list of channels separated by commas, for example:

 At each mobile radio you configure this list to match the transmit channels assigned to the hubs.
 When the mobile radio powers up, it first monitors the environment, listening sequentially in each of the receive channels in its list.
 Once it determines the strongest hub it attaches to the network through that hub.

 Once attached, a roaming radio "steals" one out of every 32 cycles (once every 640 ms) to receive in one or more of the other channels.
 This way the radio keeps track of all other hubs that are within range and their respective signal strengths.
-You can view this list at each remote with the command:
+You can monitor this process with the command:

 >show radios